ikolesnikov1/BannersCategoriesApplication/README.md

 6. Go to "frontend" folder and run "npm start" command to launch frontend part of application
 7. Now you can open "localhost:3000" in your browser to use the app
 8. Also you can use Postman or something like this to get a banner text at "localhost:8080/bid?category={yourcategory}" <br /> (e.g. localhost:8080/bid?category=sport)
-9. For authorised users besides CRUD operations you can find banners at "localhost:8080/category?name={wordtofind}" <br /> (not all of this working at frontend, unfortunately I didn't manage to finish it :( but Postman can help you, e.g. you can make DELETE request at "localhost:8080/banner/{bannerID}" to delete banner or do the same with category, of course you have to use BasicAuth in Postman with this credentials: <br /> username=user <br /> password=password)
+9. For authorised users besides CRUD operations you can find banners at "localhost:8080/category?name={wordtofind}" <br /> (not all of this working at frontend, unfortunately I didn't finish it yet :( but Postman can help you, e.g. you can make DELETE request at "localhost:8080/banner/{bannerID}" to delete banner or do the same with category, of course you have to use Basic Auth in Postman with this credentials: <br /> username=user <br /> password=password)

 P.S.
 To fill your database after first launch of backend, you can use query at "src/main/resources/FillDatabase.sql" file, don't forget to change your database name in first line!